fibbojs/fibbo/docs/api/2d/classes/FScene2d.md

 #### Description

-Add a callback to the onFrame event.
+Add a callback to be called when a frame is rendered.

 #### Inherited from